Lyzurly/Trouble-In-the-Water-2/README.md

 _Stretch goal:_
 <li>And also displayed/catalogued on "InstaFish" social media site</li>
 <li>InstaFish has other fishers on it, and their numbers gradually increase either over time or as you get further?</li>
+<li>A shop to sell fish? and buy traps maybe for catching even the monster.</li>

 ## Todo: